AndyWalker81/pands-project2021/README.md

 2. The five column headings are defined.
 3. The number of rows to display (150) is defined.
 Without the ```python pd.set_option('display.max_rows', 150)``` code the results would be truncated showing only the first five and last five lines of data.
 4. A new .txt file is created and is written with the data from the original file.

+It is noted that the DataFrame contains an Index running from 0 to 149.

 References:
 https://www.learnpython.org/en/Pandas_Basics